abithakt/abithakt/README.md

 ### Hi there 👋

+My name is Abitha.
+I’m passionate about signal processing, semiconductor technology, writing, and swimming, among other things.
+I’m an Electronics and Communication Engineering student at VIT (class of 2021).

+My primary account is at [GitLab](https://gitlab.com/abithakt).
+Check out my [personal website](https://abithakt.gitlab.io/) to learn more about me. :)

 <!--
 **abithakt/abithakt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.